ashishsinghkauravda-analyst/Telecom-Customer-Churn-Analysis/README.md

 ## Objectives

-Clean and prepare raw telecom customer data for analysis Identify factors contributing to customer churn Measure churn, retention, and revenue-at-risk KPIs Segment customers by tenure, contract, services, and payment methods Build executive-level and operational insights for churn reduction
+-Clean and prepare raw telecom customer data for analysis -Identify factors contributing to customer churn -Measure churn, retention, and revenue-at-risk KPIs -Segment customers by tenure, contract, services, and payment methods -Build executive-level and operational insights for churn reduction

  ## Dataset